 - Can apply the framework of product line engineering in large scale software production; - Can apply the maintenance process and techniques in software production.

-- 1. Product line variability;

-- 2. Domain engineering;

-- 3. Application engineering;

-- 4. Transition strategies and organisational issues.
+Product line engineering: 1.
+Product line variability; 2.
+Domain engineering; 3.
+Application engineering; 4.
+Transition strategies and organisational issues.
+Principles and practices of software evolution and maitenance.
+Mode of delivery: